Taika Waititi to direct and co-write new 'Star Wars' movie

 Headland will write, executive produce, and serve as showrunner for the in-development series, which adds to a growing list of "Star Wars" stories for Disney's streaming platform.
 The service already has "The Mandalorian" , now in post-production on second season, and two other previously-ordered series: one based on Cassian Andor prior to the events of "Rogue One: A Star Wars Story" and another following the adventures of Obi-Wan Kenobi between "Revenge of the Sith" and "A New Hope" .

 The release date for Waititi’s project has not yet been announced, while Headland's project is in development.
-PTI BK HMB.
+PTI BK SHD SHD.